 Clean Water for schools

 We have recently started programs on educating pupils in schools in urban communities on the need to wash their hands after the use of toilets, after playing, before and after eating with emphasis now on COVID 19 pandemic e.t.c.
 Over 897 pupils in schools have benefited from these programs.
+Our next step for the last half of the year is to ensure our schools become WASH Friendly schools through trainings that we will start in the third quarter of the year.

 In order to end poverty in rural communities amongst women farmers we have embarked upon basic entrepreneurial skills development, processing of farm produce and organic sustainable poultry production.
 Over 60 start up and existing farmers have benefited from our programmes.
+We intend to train 600 more women and youths by the end of first quarter of the year.